wolfenrain/stateless/README.md

     counter = 0;
   }

+  void showSnackBar() {
+    // We can access the BuildContext from anywhere in our widget.
+    ScaffoldMessenger.of(context).showSnackBar(
+      SnackBar(content: Text('The count is at: $counter')),
+    );
+  }

   @override
   Widget build(BuildContext context) {
     return Scaffold(
       appBar: AppBar(title: Text(title)),
-      body: Center(
+      body: const Center(child: MyCounterText()),
-        child: Column(
+      floatingActionButton: Column(
-          mainAxisAlignment: MainAxisAlignment.center,
+        mainAxisAlignment: MainAxisAlignment.end,
         children: [
-            const Text('You have pushed the button this many times:'), Text(
-              '$counter',
-              style: Theme.of(context).textTheme.headline4,
-            ),
-          ],
-        );
-      ),
-      floatingActionButton: FloatingActionButton(
+          FloatingActionButton(
             // Update the counter by just simply incrementing it.
             onPressed: () => counter++,
             tooltip: 'Increment',
             child: const Icon(Icons.add),
           ),
+          const SizedBox(height: 8),
+          FloatingActionButton(
+            onPressed: showSnackBar,
+            tooltip: 'Show SnackBar',
+            child: const Icon(Icons.lightbulb),
+          ),
+        ],
+      ),
     );
   }
 }
 ```

-As you can see the API is barely any different from normal Flutter widgets, by extending from `Stateless` and implementing our state interface we can just update the interface properties and it will automatically know that it's state has changed and therefore trigger a rebuild.
+As you can see the API is barely any different from normal Flutter widgets, by extending from `Stateless` and implementing our state interface we can just update the interface properties and it will automatically know that it's state has changed and therefore triggers a rebuild.

 ## Accessing state data in a child

-> **Note**: this feature does not work right now, so don't bother.

 Quite often you want to access state data from a parent in the tree, well Stateless is capable of doing that for you!